Dishman + Co. Choreography

 MARY LYN GRAVES

 Mary Lyn Graves is a dancer, teacher, and sixth generation Oklahoman from Tulsa, OK.
-Her recent performance credits include the Mark Morris Dance Group, Joanna Kotze, Megan Williams Dance Projects, Dishman + Co, and collaborations with composer Caroline Davis.
+Her recent performance credits include Lucinda Childs Dance Company, Mark Morris Dance Group, Megan Williams Dance Projects, and Dishman + Co., as well as works by Robert Burke, Hélène Simoneau, Thryn Saxon, and Joanna Kotze.
 From 2012-2018, Mary Lyn was a member of Ririe-Woodbury Dance Company in Salt Lake City, UT.
-While with Ririe-Woodbury, Mary Lyn originated roles in over 25 new works by artists including Daniel Charon, Ann Carlson, Doug Varone, and Netta Yerushalmy and toured across the United States, France, Mongolia, and South Korea.
-Mary Lyn has also performed extensively with Molly Heller, Cheyla Chandler, and the Nikolais/Louis Foundation for Dance.
+While with Ririe-Woodbury, Mary Lyn originated roles in over 25 new works and toured across the United States, France, Mongolia, and South Korea.
+As a teacher, Mary Lyn specializes in mov is currently a faculty member of Ballet Tech, New York City’s public school for dance, and Sarah Lawrence College.

 NADIA HALIM

-Nadia Halim is a New York City-based dancer and writer.
-Raised in Houston, TX, she attended the High School for the Performing and Visual Arts and trained at Houston Academy of Dance.
-In 2019, Nadia graduated cum laude from Barnard College with a dual B.A. in sociology and dance.
+Nadia Halim is a dancer, writer, and marketing specialist.
+Raised in Houston, TX, she attended the High School for the Performing and Visual Arts.
+Nadia graduated with honors from Barnard College with a dual B.A. in sociology and dance.
 There, she performed works by Shannon Gillen, Zachary Tang, Yin Yue, Sasha Waltz, Jennifer Archibald, David Dorfman, among others.
-An alumna of the Diversity in Arts Leadership program by the Arts & Business Council of NY, Nadia is currently the Marketing Manager at The Joyce Theater.
-She performs with companies such as dishman + co., Parijata Dance Company, BITEdown Collective, The Moving Orchestra, and Colleen Thomas Dance.
+She has danced and guested with companies such as Colleen Thomas Dance, cullen + them, Parijata Performance, and DJM Collective.

 JULIE SEAL

 Julie Seal is a dance artist living in New York.
-She grew up on Long Island where she began her dance training under the formative direction of Kathleen Kairns-Scholz.
-She went on to obtain a degree in dance from Hofstra University.
-Since 2013 Julie has collaborated and performed in many works as a freelance artist.
-From 2015-2020 Julie performed in Third Rail Projects’ long running immersive shows, ‘The Grand Paradise’ and Bessie award winning ‘Then She Fell,’ where she worked as Rehearsal Director.
-Julie currently dances with Dishman + Co.
+She grew up on Long Island and obtained a degree in dance from Hofstra University.
+From 2015-2020 Julie performed in Third Rail Projects’ long running immersive shows, ‘The Grand Paradise’ and Bessie Award-winning ‘Then She Fell,’ where she worked as Rehearsal Director.
+Julie is currently in her 10th year of collaboration with Dishman + Co.
+She also works as a movement director for theater and media.

 OKORIE JOHNSON